Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/initialize-project.md

 # Miranum Console Quickstart Guide

 **Miranum Console** is one component of the Miranum IDE.
-It provides a UI that helps you to scaffold a new digitization project and generate new process artifacts.
+It is a user interface for Miranum CLI that assists you in the creation of a new digitization project and the generation of new process artifacts.

 :::info What You Will Learn
 - [How to create a new project](#create-a-new-project)